 Medications are expensive, and according to a new Kaiser Family Foundation poll, 23 percent of older adults say they’re finding it hard to pay for their prescription medications.
 Affordable drug coverage is important for most Americans.

 The good news is there are thousands of Medicare plans that can help offset prescription drug costs.
-Medicare has several different parts that offer prescription benefits based on the individual plan chosen.
+Medicare has several different parts that offer prescription benefits based on the individual plan you choose.

 Medicare Part D offers the broadest prescription coverage based on meeting specific plan criteria.
-But Medicare Part A and Part B also offer limited prescription drug coverage.
+But other parts of Medicare also offer different levels of drug coverage.

-Let’s take a closer look at the different Medicare Parts and prescription coverage.
+Let’s take a closer look at the different parts of Medicare and the plan options available.

 Medicare has four major parts that offer different benefits: hospital (Part A), outpatient medical (Part B), prescription drugs (Part D), and Medicare Advantage (Part C), which covers many of these options and a few other extras.